CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

-    noSound         - do not play attention sound noUpdate        - do not check online for latest TSS version on Github, no AutoUpdate noWait          - do not wait at stage: Press ANY-Key to stop, use 'TSS OFF' noVideo         - do not run Video, used to override setting in preconfigured TS scenarios noXray          - do not start Xray troubleshooter
+    noSound         - do not play attention sound noUpdate        - do not check online for latest TSS version on Github, no AutoUpdate noWait          - do not wait at stage: Press ANY-Key to stop, use 'TSS OFF' noWFPdiag       - do not run WFPdiag, used to override setting in preconfigured TS scenarios noVideo         - do not run Video, used to override setting in preconfigured TS scenarios noXray          - do not start Xray troubleshooter